 The badge along with your agency name makes your business look more legitimate, appealing and “cool” compared to your competitors.
 Basically, it’s like a symbol of status.
 This small badge separates you from others gives you another way to stand out.

-Before thinking about the verification process, you need a valid Instagram account for your business.
+Before thinking about getting your agency verified on Instagram, you need a valid Instagram account for your business.
 Isn’t your agency on Instagram yet?
 If not, I advise you to read the stats below and start an Instagram page without wasting any more time.
 Your potential clients are out there waiting for you, and you should be there to contact them, too.

 Agencies like Wieden + Kennedy, Huge, Deutsch and Socialize have their verification badges.
 On their Instagram pages, there are colorful posts about their ongoing campaigns, design examples, product photo shoots, creative concepts, quotes and also photos from agency life.